 This property investment book offers traditional investment principles that have made people successful for years.
 It does give its main focus to single-family homes, as they are typically easier to buy and resell than commercial properties.
-For the small amount of new investors interested in other forms of property, this book lacks strong advice.
-But that is fine, since 95% of first-time investors buy single-family homes.
-John is really just spending his time wisely by teaching the best advice to the most people.
+For the small number of new investors interested in other forms of property, this book lacks strong advice.
+But that is fine since 95% of first-time investors buy single-family homes.
+John is really just spending his time wisely by teaching the best advice to most people.

 8. Tax-Free Wealth: How to Build Massive Wealth by Permanently Lowering Your Taxes (Rich Dad Advisors) by Tom Wheelright

 Come April 15th (or 18th this year), you will be glad you had this book in your real estate tool bag.
-This book's main focus is on tax planning concepts.
+This book's main focus is on tax planning.
 With complicated tax laws, people often miss out on opportunities to reduce their taxes and gain wealth.

 Wheelright aims to help readers understand the basic principle of taxes so they are not intimidated by the process.
 The long-term goal of this book is to have readers be able to have the ability to legally eliminate all income taxes, thereby living a life of “tax-free wealth.”